JiejunShi/CAMDA/README.md

 #### 2.2 Calculating CAMDA and MethRatio from ReadCT file

-	$ Rscript ./scripts/ReadCT2CAMDA.r -i example_ReadCT.tsv -r ./demo/example.bed -w 1 -o example_CAMDA_weight_1.tsv
+	$ Rscript ./scripts/ReadCT2CAMDA.r -i example_ReadCT.tsv -r ./demo/example.bed -w 1 -o example_CAMDA_unweighted.tsv

   - If `-w 1`, it will generate unweighted version of CAMDA.
-This command can also generate weighted version of CAMDA with the option `-w cg`.
-In this case, the CAMDA will be the same as the output in step **1.2**.
+This command can also generate weighted version of CAMDA if you replace the option `-w 1` with `-w cg`.
+Then in the output file `example_CAMDA_weighted.tsv`, the CAMDA will be the same as the output in step **1.2**.
   - Because step **2.1** is time-consuming, we recommend to follow step **1.1** and **1.2** if you only want the weighted version of CAMDA, which performs better in terms of gene expression correlation.